JieShenAI/async-map-mongo/README.md

 ```

 - address_clean: whether to remove text enclosed in Chinese parentheses in the address; true means remove, false means do not remove;
-- output_type: the default export format is csv;
+- output_type: The format of the exported file, which defaults to csv.
+Only file extensions of csv and xlsx are supported.

 ## API Call Extensibility